dannydover/vain/README.md

   firmware that is in this repo.
 To use it, all you need to do is download and then upload it to your Photon.

   web based IDE is easiest? add instructions?
-Clean intergration with github is a bit tricky
+Clean integration with github is a bit tricky

 ## Wiring Your Device